o-ran-sc/nonrtric-plt-sme/invoker/README.md

 <img src="docs/Onboarding new invoker.svg">

-To onboard itself the Invoker should send a request to the CAPIF core including an API invoker Enrolment Details, API List and a Notification Destination URI for on-boarding notification.
+To onboard, the Invoker should send a request to the CAPIF core, including an API invoker Enrolment Details, API List and a Notification Destination URI for on-boarding notification.

 ```
 {